Bond – Londonderry Township

 Fish Basket – Cambridge Township

 Description: This fishing town 4 miles north of Cambridge along Wills Creek was run by a Native American chief named Doughty who lived in the area with his family in the late 1700s to early 1800s.
-Wills Creek was great for basket fishing & produced enough to support a decent sized village.
+Wills Creek was great for basket fishing and produced enough to support a decent sized village.

 Frankfort (Frankford)(Smithtown) – Wills Township (formerly in Muskingum County)